-The BBC Microcomputer uses 5.25" discs for storing information.
+The BBC Microcomputer uses 51⁄4" soft-sectored floppy discs for storing information.
 You may have heard them referred to as 'floppy discs', 'discettes', or 'mini-discs'; we will always refer to them simply as discs.
 (The American spelling is disk.)

-Two types of disc drive are available for the BBC computer, a single unit (100K/bytes) and a dual unit (800K/bytes).
+Two types of disc drive are available for the BBC Microcomputer, a single unit (100Kbytes) and a dual unit (800Kbytes).
 Discs used on one type will not work on the other.
-A disc from a single drive will store about 100 000 characters, equivalent to 50 pages of this book.
-Discs from a dual drive unit will store about 400 000 characters each.
-It is possible to use two single disc drives linked together providing space for storing about 200 000 characters, but this is not a standard option.
+A disc from a single drive will store about 100,000 characters, equivalent to 50 pages of this book.
+Discs from a dual drive unit will store about 400,000 characters each.
+It is possible to use two single disc drives linked together providing space for storing about 200,000 characters, but this is not a standard option.